opnfv/barometer/docs/release/userguide/docker.userguide.rst

 and provides a variety of mechanisms to publish the collected metrics.
 It supports more than 90 different input and output plugins.
-Input plugins retrieve metrics and publish them to the collectd deamon, while output plugins publish the data they receive to an end point. collectd also has infrastructure to support thresholding and notification.
+Input plugins retrieve metrics and publish them to the collectd deamon, while output plugins publish the data they receive to an end point.
+Collectd also has infrastructure to support thresholding and notification.

-Barometer docker image has enabled the following collectd plugins (in addition to the standard collectd plugins):
+Collectd docker image has enabled the following collectd plugins (in addition to the standard collectd plugins):

 * hugepages plugin